jonathanbossenger/wordpress-mcp/Readme.md

-# Deprecation Notice

-This repository will be deprecated as the [mcp-adapter](https://github.com/Automattic/mcp-adapter) project continues releasing stable versions.
+This repository will be deprecated as the [mcp-adapter](https://github.com/wordpress/mcp-adapter) AI Building Block for WordPress continues releasing stable versions.

 The shift aligns with two important developments:
-- The Abilities API is moving into WordPress Core as of version 6.9.
+- The [Abilities API](https://github.com/WordPress/abilities-api) is moving into WordPress Core as of version 6.9.
-- mcp-adapter is now stable and will become the canonical plugin and Composer package for MCP integration.
+- mcp-adapter is now stable and will become the canonical plugin and Composer package for MCP integration in WordPress.

 We encourage all users to migrate to mcp-adapter.
 Future work, including new features and fixes, will happen there.
 This repository will remain available in archived form for historical reference.